 Parent et al (2015) Cholinergic and ghrelinergic receptors and KCNQ channels in the medial PFC regulate the expression of palatability.
 Proc Natl Acad Sci U S A 9 284 PMID: 26578914

-Chuhma et al (2014) Dopamine neurons control striatal cholinergic neurons via regionally heterogeneous dopamine and glutamate signaling.
+Chuhma et al (2014) DA neurons control striatal cholinergic neurons via regionally heterogeneous DA and glutamate signaling.
 Elife 81 901 PMID: 24559678

 Do you know of a great paper that uses Scopolamine hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Scopolamine hydrobromide